Yeezus walks: Kanye West says he's 'distancing himself from politics' weeks after wild meeting with Trump

 "He's a smart cookie," Trump said.
 "He gets it."

-West had worn the "MAGA" had and spoken positively of Trump in the months leading up to the meeting, which garnered the president's attention and praise.
+West had worn the "MAGA" hat and spoken positively of Trump in the months leading up to the meeting, which garnered the president's attention and praise.